Sum1Solutions/karen-read-trials/README.md

 - **Accessibility:** Make complex trial information readable and navigable for all audiences, including those on mobile devices.
 - **Public Interest:** Support informed discussion and reporting by providing a single, well-organized resource with links to all major news and official sources.

-## Key Retrial Developments Documented
+## Case Summary and Key Developments

 ### **Major Changes from First Trial:**
 - **Key Difference in Retrial:** Michael Proctor did not testify in person; his prior testimony was read into the record